tugbayatilla/adventcode22/Day5/navigator.md

 # Goals

-- crate can only move to another stack if exist
+- parse data file
+  - read until emtpy line, first part will be cargo, second part will be movements
+  - parse create cargo crates and stacks according to data
+  - parse movements

+# Smells

+# Improvements

 - stack can be an object class

-# Smells

-- Move method
-  - numberOfCrates never used